-Aggregate Turnover is an important parameter to decide threshold limits under GST.
+Aggregate Turnover in GST is an important parameter to decide threshold limits under GST.
 Furthermore, according to the GST law, if an individual is liable to obtain GST registration, then, such taxpayer ought to acquire registration in each State from where he supplies goods or services or both.

 Note: If a taxpayer falls under compulsory registration criteria, then he/she needs to obtain GST registration irrespective of his/her Aggregate Turnover.